 Kallikantzaroi only appear during the 12 days between Christmas and Epiphany on 6 January.
 Unfortunately, we have never seen one!

 For New Year in Greece, have a look here.
-And if you are looking for ideas of things to do with kids in Athens during Christmas and New Year, have a look Christmas in Athens with kids.
+And if you are looking for ideas of things to do with kids in Athens during Christmas and New Year, have a look at our updated Christmas in Athens with kids blog post with all the latest events in the city!

 Merry Christmas or Kala Christougena!